-Buying or selling an agricultural property isn't quite the same as buying land in an urban area and it's a mistake to approach the conveyance process as if it were.
+Buying or selling an agricultural property isn't quite the same as buying land in a residential area and it's a mistake to approach the conveyance process as if it were.

 Our agribusiness lawyers have the experience to identify issues before they cost you money.

 In addition to the mechanics of this sort of purchase (there are usually two contracts which must be dealt with contemporaneously - one for the land and another for the machinery, any stock, and plant and equipment - plus the transfer of water allocations is a separate process to the sale which must happen at the same time), there is also a long list of items which should be checked during the due diligence process, including:

 - Roads and Stock Routes

 Contact us for expert advice on your rural conveyance.

 Results for Clients

 - Completing due diligence inquiries in relation to the purchase of a $40 million pastoral allocation and cattle herd exceeding 40,000 head.

 - Acting for the seller in the disposal of a $2.5 million chicken farm, including the sale of farmland, business and water allocation.
 The sale was structured as two separate contracts with contemporaneous completion dates.

 - Acting in the sale of an organic farming property and business, which included the sale of water allocations and licenses as well as advising on vendor financing terms, security arrangements, and the effects of the Personal Property Securities Act.